Matterhorn: Ridges

-The first direct ascent of the Italian (south-west) ridge as it is climbed today was by J. J. and J. P. Maquignaz on 13 September 1867.
+The first direct ascent of the Italian (south-west) ridge as it is climbed today was by Jean-Joseph Maquignaz and Jean-Pierre Maquignaz on 13 September 1867.

-Julius Elliott made the second ascent via the Hörnli (north-east) ridge in 1868, and later that year the party of John Tyndall, J. J. and J. P. Maquignaz was the first to traverse the summit by way of the Hörnli and Italian ridges.
-The first winter ascent of the Hörnli ridge was by Vittorio Sella with guides J. A. Carrel, J. B. Carrel and L. Carrel on 17 March 1882, and its first solo ascent was made by W. Paulcke in 1898.
-The first winter solo ascent of the Hörnli ridge was by G. Gervasutti in 1936.
+Julius Elliott made the second ascent via the Hörnli (north-east) ridge in 1868, and later that year John Tyndall with Jean-Pierre and Jean-Joseph Maquignaz were the first party to traverse the summit by way of the Hörnli and Italian ridges.
+The first winter ascent of the Hörnli ridge was by Vittorio Sella with guides J. A. Carrel, J. B. Carrel and L. Carrel on 17 March 1882, and its first solo ascent was made by Wilhelm Paulcke in 1898.
+The first winter solo ascent of the Hörnli ridge was by Giusto Gervasutti in 1936.